rapid7/javascript-style-guide/README.md

   eslint rules: [`no-comma-dangle`](http://eslint.org/docs/rules/no-comma-dangle.html).

   > Why?
-Even though a trailing comma can lead to cleaner git diffs, it will be difficult to prevent ide formatters from
-    detecting this as an error.
+Even though a trailing comma can lead to cleaner git diffs, it will be difficult to prevent ide formatters from detecting this as an error.
 To new developers this may be mistaken as an error as well.
-This is potentially confusing in arrays as `[,,,]` will create 3 `undefined` items
+This is potentially confusing in sparse arrays, as `[,,,]` will create 3 `undefined` items

     ```javascript
     // bad